AbdulGaffar728/AbdulGaffar728/README.md

 - 👋 Hi, I’m @AbdulGaffar728
 - 👀 I’m interested in Web development
-- 🌱 I’m currently learning advance JS and React JS
+- 🌱 I’m currently learning JS and React JS.
 - 💞️ I’m looking to collaborate on JavaScript.
 - 📫 You can reach me on Whatsapp +923034895728